fossilet/exception-notifier/README.md

 If the argument `both` is True, then not only the mail is sent, but the callback function is executed also.

+In the callback function, you probably want to deal with the exception information, then [sys.exc_info()](http://docs.python.org/2/library/sys.html#sys.exc_info) is conveniently at your service.